 Celestone Soluspan (Injection)

-Generic Name: betamethasone sodium phosphate and betamethasone acetate (Injection route)
+Generic name: betamethasone sodium phosphate and betamethasone acetate (bay-ta-METH-a-sone SOE-dee-um FOS-fate, bay-ta-METH-a-sone AS-e-tate) (Injection route)

 Commonly used brand name(s)